Romanian Treasure: Interwar Period

-The issue of the Romanian treasure was raised for the first time internationally by Romania at the Paris Peace Conference during the session of the Reparations Commission, held on April 8, 1919.
+The issue of the Romanian treasure was raised for the first time internationally by Romania at the Paris Peace Conference during the session of the Reparation Commission, held on April 8, 1919.
 Romania requested that Germany and other defeated powers be obliged to return to Romania the sum of 322,154,980 gold lei, representing the value of the metallic (gold) stock deposited in Russia, to which was added the sum of 7,000,000 representing the value of Queen Maria's jewelry, as well as the value of the entire deposit made by Romania in Moscow, namely the sum of 7.5 billion lei.
 Two reasons were invoked for this request: firstly, it was said that the decision to transfer the treasure to Russia was motivated by German military pressure and that the existing situation in Russia was also attributable to Germany.

 The Treaty of Versailles, concluded in June 1919, did not mention this issue, but held Germany and its associates responsible for all losses caused to the allied governments.
-The amount of reparations was to be determined by a Reparations Commission, which, although notified by Romania, rejected its claims for compensation.
+The amount of reparations was to be determined by a Reparation Commission, which, although notified by Romania, rejected its claims for compensation.
 However, Russia's obligation to return the treasure was confirmed by the resolution of the Genoa Economic and Financial Conference (1922).

 Efforts were made thereafter to resolve the treasure issue, but this was not successful.
 In 1936, in the context of a slight warming of relations between Romania and the USSR, some Romanian archives of minor significance relative to the entire ensemble of goods deposited in Moscow were returned.
 On the same occasion, however, the mortal remains of Dimitrie Cantemir were also repatriated.